mishamyrt/Lilex/README.md

 3. Install the font:
    - Mac: Select all font files in the `variable` folder and double-click them.
 Click the `Install Font` button.
    - Windows: Select all font files in the `variable` folder, right-click any of them, then click `Install` from the menu.

+### Zed

+By default, Zed uses the Lilex font (as an alias for ZedMono), but it doesn't let you use the version of the font installed on your system.

+This means that even if you install the latest version of the font on your system, it will only update in Zed once the developers include it in a new release.

+If this is an issue for you too, let the developers know in [the issue](https://github.com/zed-industries/zed/issues/52987).

 ### Visual Studio Code